severalnines/docs/user-guide/deploy.rst

 There are prerequisites that need to be fulfilled prior to the deployment:

 * Verify that sudo is working properly if you are using a non-root user.
-See `Operating System User <../requirements.html#operating-system-user>`_.
+See :ref:`Requirements - Operating System User`.
 * Passwordless SSH is configured from ClusterControl node to all database nodes.
-See `Passwordless SSH <../requirements.html#passwordless-ssh>`_.
+See :ref:`Requirements - Passwordless SSH`.

 ClusterControl will trigger a deployment job and the progress can be monitored under *ClusterControl > Activity > Jobs*.